YizYah/barbells/README.md

 The `pathString` tells where the template to load is stored.
 The file contains the contents of the template.

-The `Handlebars` is a handlebars instance, typcially created with `prepareHandlebars`.
+The `Handlebars` is a handlebars instance, typically created with `prepareHandlebars`.

 You can optionally provide a `fileFilter` string to `loadFileTemplate` which is a glob.  `barbells` will then prepare a template for use in with the [geenee-rate](https://www.npmjs.com/package/geenee-rate) generator by adding a [geenee](https://www.npmjs.com/package/geenee) file info tag at the beginning of the template whenever a filename matches the `fileFilter`.

-`noFileInfo` suppresses generation of a file info tag.
+`noFileInfo` suppresses generation of a file info tag even if the filename matches the `fileFilter`.

 [//]: # ( ns__custom_end APIIntro )